logo

 Key Takeaways

-• The presidential election is a toss-up, with neither candidate at the top of the ticket holding leads outside the margin of error in any of the key states that will decide the winner of the Electoral College.
+• The presidential election remains a toss-up, with neither candidate holding a lead outside the margin of sampling error in any Electoral College battleground.

 Data Downloads